 - After you’ve traced your route, click SAVE on the left side panel.

-- A pop-up will prompt you to update the name, description, and other details about the route and click UPDATE or SAVE AS NEW.
+- A pop-up will prompt you to select UPDATE or SAVE AS NEW at the top.
+You can add the title, description, and other details about the route.

 - After your route has been saved, a pop-up will appear alerting you your route has been saved.
 Click VIEW YOUR ROUTE.